rohan-paul/rohan-paul.github.io/_posts/2018-04-26-Implemetning-Heap-Algorithm-to-Find-Permutation-of-set-of-Numbers.md

 In our below problem, I am trying to find the permutation of n elements of an array taking all the n at a time, so the result is **!n**

-There are many ways to solver, but per [Wikipedia article on Heap's Algorithm](https://en.wikipedia.org/wiki/Heap's_algorithm) : "In a 1977 review of permutation-generating algorithms, Robert Sedgewick concluded that it was at that time the most effective algorithm for generating permutations by computer".
+There are many ways to solve, but per [Wikipedia article on Heap's Algorithm](https://en.wikipedia.org/wiki/Heap's_algorithm) : "In a 1977 review of permutation-generating algorithms, Robert Sedgewick concluded that it was at that time the most effective algorithm for generating permutations by computer".
 The algorithm is a pretty famous one but even after some try, for me it remained non-intutive.
-So here, in this post, I am only only trying to document my implementation step.
+So here, in this post, I am only trying to document my implementation step.
 Feel free to go through the original [paper](https://academic.oup.com/comjnl/article/6/3/293/360213)